Mirela Roznoveanu

 In 1991, she moved to the United States, where she has continued her writing career.
-She had been a librarian for the NYU School of Law (Associate Curator: International and Foreign Law Librarian, 1996–2013).
-From 2005-2015 she had been the Founder and the Editor of Globalex as Adjunct Associate Curator with the NYU Hauser Global Law School Program and the Honorary Editor (2015-).
+She was a tenured foreign, comparative and international law librarian at the NYU School of Law (Associate Curator: International and Foreign Law Librarian, 1996–2013).
+From 2005-2015 she was the Founder and the Editor of Globalex as Adjunct Associate Curator with the NYU Hauser Global Law School Program and the Honorary Editor of Globalex (2015-).
 Globalex was awarded the American Society of International Law Jus Gentium Research Award on 13 May 2020.